-Certificate of Need (CON) is a regulation that limits health care supply unless a specific “need” is determined by state health care planners.
-If medical providers have plans to build or expand an existing health care facility, offer new services, or update major medical equipment, they will most likely have to ask permission from the State Health Coordinating Council, known as “The SHCC.”
+Certificate of Need (CON) is a regulation that limits health care supply unless state health care planners determine a specific “need.”
+Based on the theory that the economics of health care is unlike any other market, CON laws use central planning to try to reduce health care costs by keeping health care facilities from buying too much equipment, building too much capacity, and adding too many beds.
+Other than a few exemptions to the rule, medical providers with plans to build or expand an existing health care facility, offer new services, or update major medical equipment, must ask for, and receive, permission from the State Health Coordinating Council (SHCC).

-However, once the reimbursement system shifted to a fee-for-service prospective payment system, the federal government repealed the CON mandate in 1987, citing that the program did not effectively restrain health care costs.
-Fifteen states have since scrapped their CON programs.
-North Carolina burdens health care entrepreneurs with one of the most stringent CON programs in the nation, regulating over 25 services that range from kidney dialysis units to mental health services to ambulatory surgery centers (ASCs).
+Since the federal CON repeal, 15 states have scrapped their CON programs.
+North Carolina did not.
+The state still has one of the most stringent CON programs in the nation, regulating over 25 services that range from kidney dialysis units to mental health services to ambulatory surgical centers (ASCs).

-- North Carolina did execute some reform in 2005, allowing gastroenterologists to perform colonoscopies in their own endoscopy units.
-Utilization of those services increased by 28 percent over four years, in part due to the state’s baby-boomer population, but overall Medicare savings still amounted to more than $224 million within six years, since procedures performed in free-standing facilities are reimbursed at a lesser rate than those performed in full-service hospitals.
+North Carolina did undertake some reform in 2005, allowing gastroenterologists to perform colonoscopies in their own endoscopy units.
+The utilization of those services increased by 28 percent over four years.
+Yet, overall Medicare savings still amounted to more than $224 million within six years, as procedures performed in free-standing facilities are reimbursed at a lesser rate than those performed in full-service hospitals.